riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 The Reorder Buffer (ROB) and the Dispatch Stage
 ===============================================

-The ROB tracks the state of all inflight instructions in the pipeline.
+The **Reorder Buffer (ROB)** tracks the state of all inflight instructions in the pipeline.
 The role of the ROB is to provide the illusion to the programmer that his program executes in-order.
-After instructions are decoded and renamed, they are then dispatched to the ROB and the issue window and marked as *busy*.
+After instructions are *decoded* and *renamed*, they are then *dispatched* to the ROB and the **Issue Queue** and marked as *busy*.
 As instructions finish execution, they inform the ROB and are marked *not busy*.
-Once the “head" of the ROB is no longer busy, the instruction is *committed*, and it’s architectural state now visible.
+Once the "head" of the ROB is no longer busy, the instruction is *committed*, and it’s architectural state now visible.
 If an exception occurs and the excepting instruction is at the head of the ROB, the pipeline is flushed and no architectural changes